Updated October 2019

 Brigham and Women’s Hospital

-Some individuals have genetic variations in one or more of their clotting factors that may predispose them to the development of a clot, usually in a vein.
+Some individuals have genetic variations in one or more of their clotting factors that may predispose them to developing a clot, usually in a vein.
 These genetic variations are collectively called “inherited thrombophilias” (from the Greek words for “clot” and “predisposition”).
 In the general population, about 10% of people have an inherited thrombophilia, a proportion that increased to about 40% among those who have already developed a clot.

 Most people at this point would be asking the experts: “If these genetic conditions predispose to clots, shouldn’t we all get tested?”

-Surprisingly, the answer is “no,” for a number of reasons.
+Surprisingly, the answer is “no” for a number of reasons.
 Screening (testing in the absence of the disease) in the general population is not recommended because:

-In simple words: the preventive treatment would expose a patient to more risk (such as bleeding) than the possible benefit of not developing a clot.
+2) We don’t have a safe, cost-effective, long-term method for preventive treatment if an abnormality is found.
+Preventive treatment would also expose a patient to more risk (such as bleeding), likely outweighing the potential benefit of not developing a clot.

-Finally, another common concern that the expert is asked to address is: “I have had a clot, should I be tested?”
+Finally, another common concern is: “I’ve had a clot.
+Should I be tested?”

-1) Patients with a family history of clot in a first degree relative before age 45
+1) Patients with a family history of clot in a first-degree relative before age 45